-Scheduled on select Fridays and Saturdays in March.
+Scheduled on select weekends in March and April.

-At the discretion of your respective studio instructor, all students in Studio VIII (MUSI4848) must complete a recital by the last day of class in which the student in enrolled in MUSI4848, in lieu of an end-of semester jury.
+At the discretion of your respective studio teacher, all students in Studio VIII (MUSI4848) must complete a recital by the last day of class in which the student is enrolled in MUSI 4848, in lieu of an end-of semester jury.

 If a student is ill or experiences an unexpected event that prevents them from performing on the date of their recital, the recital can be rescheduled.
 Please speak to the Studio Coordinator for more information.